VictorPhoswa/ProductOrder/README.md

 -Create a new database: Update-database

+# NB: Make sure you are working on a clean database, so that there is no conflict between tables.

 # NB: The is data that is used to initialize the project, after creating the database the should be data seeded into it.

 # Step 4